 Finding the Best Places to Retire Since 2006!

 Overview: Located in the East Valley of the sprawling Phoenix metropolitan area, Tempe's history stretches back to the 1500s when Native Americans built canals through the area to aid with trade.
-Today, the city is the home of Arizona State University (which has a whopping 83,000 students) and the headquarters of two Fortune 500 companies, U.S. Airways and Insight Enterprises.
+Today, the city is the home of Arizona State University (which has a whopping 72,000 students) and the headquarters of at least two Fortune 500 companies, U.S. Airways and Insight Enterprises.

 ASU athletics are a big part of life here, but the University has theater and dance performances, lectures and museum exhibits, too.
 Its OLLI (Osher Lifelong Learning Institute) is for people age 50 and better (cost is $20 per semester).

 Housing comes in all shapes and sizes, much of it with Southwestern style architecture and drought-resistant Xeriscape landscaping (cacti, small bushes and decorative rocks).
 Palm trees line neighborhood lanes and city streets.

 Population: 200,000 (city proper)